jgoggles/snf/src/content/19-06-09-trevor-story-speed.md

 So anyway, that's the situation; the 63-percent-chance-of-a-successful-stolen-base situation.
-Trevor Story is on his hands and knees, facing away from second base with Pete Alonso who is holding the baseball and pointing at something, could be anything, plus we don't know for sure what Trevor is even looking at in that moment, and Trevor is not even in the fucking Go Zone–we haven't even mentioned the being outside the Go Zone bit.
+Trevor Story is on his hands and knees, facing away from second base with Pete Alonso who is holding the baseball and pointing at something, could be anything, plus we don't know for sure what Trevor is even looking at in that moment, and Trevor is not even in the fucking Go Zone–we haven't even mentioned the being-outside-the-Go-Zone bit.
 Given this set of variables a betting man would not bet on a successful stolen base, especially because of the Go Zone part since that's presumably the only Zone where you Go.
 To that science and math and computers say not so fast, betting man.
 Not so fast.